tomjschwanke/media_request_bot/README.md

 ## Planned / Todo
 - [ ] Post accepted memes to a public channel as well
+- [ ] Better error handling and explanation of errors
 - [ ] Filter for URLs (eg. to only allow images directly uploaded by filtering for the domain or only images by filtering the file extension)
 - [ ] Dynamic loading of past messages while the bot was offline instead of a fixed amount
 - [ ] Make setup easier by providing easy commands to reassign the channel / assing channels at setup --> Requires storage